AWS Bedrock with .NET: Conversational AI Converse API

 - Any scenario where context, continuity, and memory are essential for a good user experience.

-Converse API vs. Invoke API: Technical and Practical Differences
+Converse API vs. Invoke API

 - Invoke API: Stateless.
 Each request is a single prompt/response.
 No memory of previous turns.
 Simpler, but limited for conversations.